near/docs/docs/tutorials/zero-to-hero.md

 When you come back to the app, you will be logged in with your NEAR account.
 However, the UI will not work because we have not updated the `main.js` file to work with the latest contract.
 Let's do that now.

-## Step 1: Get the latest Bitcoin price and save it to the blockchain
+## Step 2: Implement the backend code (saving and reading data using blockchain)

-Now that we logged in with near, let's call a public API endpoint to provide our Oracle with the data it needs and save it to the blockchain.
+Now that we logged in with near, let's implement a public API endpoint to provide our Oracle with the data it needs and save it to the blockchain.

 We will add our code to the `src/main.js` as the call needs to be made off chain.
 We'll then use the `setResponse` method we created above to save the data to the blockchain.